-Wedding welcome gifts are such a thoughtful idea and particularly with the rise in popularity of weekend weddings, and many guests travelling from overseas to celebrate with you, it’s not hard to see why.
+A wedding welcome gift is such a thoughtful idea.
+Particularly with the rise in popularity of weekend weddings, and many guests travelling from overseas to celebrate with you, it’s not hard to see why.

 I’ve put together some ideas for things to include in your guests’ welcome packages, along with some top tips for putting a gift together that will be sure to go down a storm.

 Boxes via Marigold & Grey, Images by Lissa Ryan

 What To Include

 - A welcome message: A welcoming message will always be massively appreciated by your guests, especially if they have travelled from far and wide.

 - Information about the local area: If it is their first time in the area, a welcome note may also be a nice place to include some information about the local area and what to see and do during their stay.

 - Food: A selection of small snacks will always go down a treat with your guests.
 For an extra special touch, why not include some snacks that are local to the area you are getting married in.